henrmota/voltedge-sql-query-buddy/README.md

 The embeddings are used for RAG (Retrieval Augmented Generation) to find relevant database schema information based on user queries.

+### Redis for Vector Database and Memory

+**Redis** serves a dual purpose in this application:

+1. **Vector Database** - Using Redis Stack with vector search capabilities, Redis stores and indexes embeddings for RAG.
+When a user asks a question, the system:
+   - Generates embeddings for the query using Transformer.js
+   - Searches Redis for similar database schema documents
+   - Retrieves relevant table/column information to guide SQL generation

+2. **Conversation Memory** - Redis stores all conversation history and messages:
+   - Messages are stored in Redis lists for each conversation
+   - Conversation metadata is maintained in sorted sets for efficient retrieval
+   - This provides fast access to conversation context without querying a traditional database

+This dual usage makes Redis a critical component for both the RAG pipeline and maintaining conversation state, providing fast, in-memory access to both vector embeddings and conversation data.

+### Database Schema and Anomaly Testing

+The database schema includes **coupons** and **coupon_redemptions** tables specifically designed to test anomaly detection capabilities.
+The system seeds the database with:

+- **Normal coupons** - Standard discount coupons (5-25% discount) applied to regular orders
+- **Anomaly coupons** - Negative discount coupons that actually increase order totals instead of decreasing them

+These anomaly coupons create data anomalies that the LLM can detect and report in insights.
+For example, when analyzing coupon usage, the system can identify suspicious patterns like:
+- Orders where a "discount" actually increased the total amount
+- Negative discount values that should be flagged as errors
+- Unusual redemption patterns

+This schema design allows testing the system's ability to identify and report data quality issues and anomalies in business data, demonstrating how LLMs can be used for data validation and anomaly detection beyond just querying.

 ### Server Sent Events (SSE) for Real-Time Communication

 The application uses **Server Sent Events (SSE)** to provide real-time updates to the frontend during chain execution.
 This allows users to see: